DrSnowbird/tensorflow-python3-jupyter/README.md

     !{sys.executable} -m pip install numpy
 ```

-# Problem in Login
+# Problems in Login
 Few reasons that your login password might not work:
-1. You have multiple place set password and they are inconsistent: just search "password" and "PASSWORD" for all the files in the folder - basically, docker-compose.yml, docker-run.sh, run-sh (if you modify it) files are key sources for setting up password for login.
+1. You have multiple place set password and they are inconsistent: just search "***password***" and "***PASSWORD***" for all the files in the folder - basically, `docker-compose.yml, docker-run.sh, run-sh (if you modify it)`  files are key sources for setting up password for login.
 2. It might be your Chrome or browsers auto feed old password: To solve this problem,
-Just launch a new "incognito windows" and then type URL as usuall:
+Just launch a new `incognito windows` and then type URL as usuall:
 ```
 http://<ip>:28888/  (if you disable HTTPS) or